aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 {: #fig-otn-sc-recursion title="OTN-SC for multi-domain"}

-   OTN-SC functionalities are logically independent and may be deployed in different means to cater to the realization needs.
+   OTN-SC functionalities are logically independent and may be deployed in different combinations to cater to the realization needs.
 In reference with the ACTN control framework {{?RFC8453}}, an OTN-SC may be deployed
     - as an independent network function;
-    - together with a Physical Network Controller (PNC) for single domain or with a Multi-Domain Service Orchestrator (MDSC)for multi domain;
+    - together with a Physical Network Controller (PNC) for single-domain or with a Multi-Domain Service Orchestrator (MDSC)for multi-domain;
     - together with a higher-level network slice controller to support end-to-end network slicing;